Skip to main content

 2. Helen Maria Chesnutt (1880–1969) was Chesnutt's second child.
 She earned degrees from Smith College and Columbia University, taught Latin (including to Langston Hughes) at Cleveland's Central High School for more than four decades starting in 1904, co-authored a Latin textbook, The Road to Latin, in 1932, and served on the executive committee of the American Philological Association in 1920.
 She became her father's literary executor and first biographer. [back]

-3. Emilie Skarabotta (1908–1990) was the daughter of Hungarian immigrants.
-She was a stenographer and notary public who worked for Chesnutt's and Helen Moore's stenography business in the early 1930s and was eventually listed on the firm's letterhead. [back]
+3. Emilie Skarabotta (1908–1990), the daughter of Hungarian immigrants, was a stenographer and notary public who worked for Chesnutt's and Helen Moore's stenography business in the early 1930s.
+She was eventually listed on the firm's letterhead. [back]

-4. Olga Scholtz worked as a stenographer for Chesnutt & Moore.
-Most likely, this is 18-year-old Olga Scholtz Blabolil (1914–2009), the daughter of Czech immigrants, who got married in 1935 and lived in Cleveland's Brooklyn Heights neighborhood for the remainder of her life, working as an executive secretary for the Cleveland Public Schools for many years. [back]
+4. An Olga Scholtz worked as a stenographer for Chesnutt & Moore.
+Most likely, this is the same person as Olga Scholtz Blabolil (1914–2009), the daughter of Czech immigrants, who got married in 1935 and lived in Cleveland's Brooklyn Heights neighborhood for the remainder of her life, where for many years she worked as an executive secretary for Cleveland Public Schools. [back]

 5. Francis "Frank" Xavier Cull (1887–1965) was a White lawyer from Ohio with a Ph.D. from Notre Dame University and a law degree from Georgetown University.
 Beginning in 1913, he was associated with the law firm of Robert Bulkley (1823–1911), Bulkley, Hauxhurst, Inglis & Sharp, which often employed Chesnutt's stenography services.
 Work for Cull by Chesnutt & Moore's firm is mentioned in letters from 1930–1932.
 He was a member of the Cleveland and the state Bar Associations and a registered Democrat. [back]